 Diabetic Retinopathy is the leading cause of blindness!

 Diabetic Retinopathy (DR) is a leading cause of blindness in the nation.
-DR Screening occurs because of diabetes when the high sugar levels in the blood cause damage to blood vessels in the retina.
+It occurs because of the diabetes when high sugar level in blood cause damage to blood vessels in the retina.

 Direct Cost of Treatment

 Most of the cases are preventable.
 Early diagnosis can save blindness

 From 2000 to 2010, the number of cases of diabetic retinopathy increased 89 percent from 4.06 million to 7.69 million.